IowaDave/Thermistors/README.md

 This article puts a 39-cent thermistor to work as a digital thermometer.
 It needs just a few lines of code.

-I target my example project to the range of outside air temperatures likely to be encountered during April and May in the upper midwestern U.S., &ndash;10&#8451; to 30&#8451;.
-This target will shape the code development.
+My example project targets a specific thermistor in the range of outside air temperatures likely to be encountered during April and May in the upper midwestern U.S., &ndash;10&#8451; to 30&#8451;.

+Such choices need to be taken into account for the sake of accuracy.
+A general approach is presented that may be applied to different thermistors or temperature ranges.

 ## Contents